Did you know?

 Climate change is causing more frequent and severe wildfires.
 Drought and frequent heatwaves dry out plants and dirt and create fuel for fires.
 During a fire, smoke can travel hundreds of miles.
 In LA County, wildfire smoke in urban areas can significantly worsen air quality.

-To learn more about wildfires and climate change, visit our Climate Change page.
+To learn more about wildfires and climate health, visit our Climate Health page.

 Mental Health Resources